MaDMikeNsk/FCNN-for-MNIST/README.md

-# Fully COnnected neural network with dropout layers for MNIST
+# Fully Connected neural network with dropout layers for MNIST